 Since opening in August 2016, the i360 has given inspiration and delight to hundreds of thousands of people, won 20 prestigious awards and delivered considerable economic benefit to the city of Brighton & Hove.

-The attraction is currently undergoing a financial review which, due to the public funding involved, is being covered in the local media.
+The attraction is currently undergoing a financial review which, due to the public funding involved, is being discussed in the local media.

 So, what does it all mean?
 Here Julia Barfield, chair of Brighton i360 Ltd, answers some frequently asked questions.